Chapter 2. Using Chez Scheme

 which produces the object file filename.so from the source file filename.ss.

-If the application code has been developed interactively or is usually loaded directly from source, it may be necessary to make some adjustments to a file to be compiled if the file contains expressions or definitions that affect the compilation of subsequent forms in the file, as described in Section 2.4.
 You may also wish to disable generation of inspector information both to reduce the size of the compiled application code and to prevent others from having access to the expanded source code that is retained as part of the inspector information.
-To do so, set the parameter generate-inspector-information to #f either prior to calling compile-file or at the top of each application source file, wrapped in an eval-when with situation compile as shown in Section 2.4.
-The downside of disabling inspector information is that the information will not be present if you need to debug your application, so it is usually desirable to disable inspector information only for production builds of your application.
+To do so, set the parameter generate-inspector-information to #f while compiling each file The downside of disabling inspector information is that the information will not be present if you need to debug your application, so it is usually desirable to disable inspector information only for production builds of your application.

 The Scheme startup procedure determines what the system does when it is started.
 The default startup procedure loads the files listed on the command line (via load) and starts up a new café, like this.